Ireland

 (c) What does the NIS2 mean for other national cybersecurity legislation?

-NIS2 is expected to largely bolster the cybersecurity capabilities and resilience of entities covered but its full effects on national cybersecurity legislation still remains unclear because the updated cybersecurity legislation is still not drafted and the Heads of Bill are not expected to be drafted for government approval until the end of 2023.
-A new national cybersecurity strategy is also expected to be prepared, with the current National Cyber Security Strategy 2019-2024 moving to its final phase.
+NIS2 is expected to largely bolster the cybersecurity capabilities and resilience of entities covered but its full effects on national cybersecurity legislation still remains unclear because the updated cybersecurity legislation is still to be finalised.

 (d) Who will be the supervisory authority and how are they preparing the market?